No expiration date

 -

 Ancient Corinth (Archaia Korinthos)Ancient Corinth — One of the most powerful and cosmopolitan city-states of antiquity, Ancient Corinth was a major commercial hub situated between the Saronic and Corinthian Gulfs, commanding both maritime routes and land trade through the Isthmus.
 In biblical history, Corinth holds great importance as one of the main centers of Apostle Paul’s missionary work.
 He lived and preached here around 50–52 AD, establishing a Christian community to whom he later addressed the First and Second Epistles to the Corinthians.
 Visitors to the archaeological site can walk through the Roman Agora, admire the Bema (judgment seat) where Paul was brought before the Roman proconsul Gallio (Acts 18:12–17), and explore the Temple of Apollo, fountains, shops, and public buildings that once formed the bustling heart of the ancient city.
-The site vividly illustrates the blend of Greek, Roman, and early Christian heritage, making Ancient Corinth a cornerstone of both classical archaeology and biblical history.
+Enjoy a relaxing lunch break at a traditional family-run taverna in Ancient Corinth, offering classic Greek dishes prepared with fresh local ingredients.

 -